igagansingh/udacity_FSND/curriculum_3/Log Analysis/README.md

 # Logs Analysis

 Python file that answers few questions about a news database.
-Database here is a PostgreSQL, it consist of 3 tables.
+Database here is a PostgreSQL, it consist of 3 tables:

     Articles - Contains information about a article and who has written it (ID of author).
 	Authors	 - Contains information about a author, each author has an ID(unique).
 	Log 	 - Contains a log of requests made to this website (and articles), request status and other details.

+The question domain for now consist of three questions:

+    1. What are the most popular three articles of all time?
+    2. Who are the most popular article authors of all time?
+    3. On which days did more than 1% of requests lead to errors?

 ## Requirements

 This project uses Linux-based virtual machine